julfikaralam/Implementation-and-Performance-Comparison-of-Minimax-and-Alpha-Beta-Pruning-Algorithms/README.md

 - To implement Alpha-Beta Pruning as an optimization technique.
 - To generate a random binary game tree with leaf node scores.
 - To compare the performance of Minimax and Alpha-Beta Pruning.
-- To calculate the efficiency improvement of Alpha-Beta Pruning.
+- To calculate the efficiency improvement achieved by Alpha-Beta Pruning.

 ---

-## 📝 Problem Statement
+# 📝 Problem Statement

 In Artificial Intelligence, game-playing agents need to make optimal decisions by exploring possible future states.
-The Minimax algorithm is commonly used for this purpose, but it becomes inefficient for large game trees because it evaluates every possible node.
+The Minimax algorithm is widely used for this purpose, but it becomes inefficient for large game trees because it evaluates every possible node.

-Alpha-Beta Pruning improves Minimax by eliminating branches that cannot affect the final decision.
-In this project, both algorithms are applied to the same randomly generated binary game tree to find the optimal value and compare their efficiency.
+Alpha-Beta Pruning improves the Minimax algorithm by eliminating branches that cannot affect the final decision.

+In this project, both algorithms are applied to the same randomly generated binary game tree to determine the optimal value.
+The program also counts evaluated nodes, pruned nodes, and calculates the efficiency improvement of Alpha-Beta Pruning compared to Minimax.

 ---